|Balance Transfer Rating:||3.9 / 5|

 If you regularly pay off your card in full each month, it’s hard to beat the cash back rewards on the Citi Double Cash card: It offers 2% cash back (1% when you buy and an additional 1% as you make payments for those purchases), making it an ideal card for purchases that don’t qualify for larger bonuses.

-Other Notable Features: Purchase protection, Citi Identity Theft Solutions, damage and theft protection, Apple Pay, Citi Entertainment, May offer Mastercard World Elite benefits
+Other Notable Features: Purchase protection, damage and theft protection, Apple Pay, Citi Entertainment, May offer Mastercard World Elite benefits

 The flat rate makes it a great choice for people who prefer to use one credit card for all their purchases.
-The card also offers a 0% intro offer on balance transfers, which effectively makes it one of the few balance transfer cards that offers rewards.
-But the lack of a 0% intro offer on purchases may be a dealbreaker if you want maximum payment flexibility in your first year.
+The card also offers an intro APR offer on balance transfers, which effectively makes it one of the few balance transfer cards that offers rewards.
+But the lack of an intro APR offer on purchases may be a dealbreaker if you want maximum payment flexibility in your first year.

-- The tried and true 2% cash back rate makes this a flexible card for most wallets.
+- The tried and true 2% cash back rate (1% when you buy, 1% when you pay) makes this a flexible card for most wallets.

 - Intro APR on qualifying balance transfers offers an extra layer of utility to the card.